brson/brson.github.com/rust-stuff.md

   rustc test driver.
 Compiletest was the the first "real" parallel Rust program and barely worked.

-* Wrote a lot of documentation.
+* Wrote a lot of documentation, including the [crate-level docs for the standard library][stddocs].

 * Created the [original website] that survived until about 2018.

-* Created the [rustup.rs] website that remains live as of 2021.

-* Created the [Rust Forge].

 * Added an easter egg to the runtime that output [random Lovecraft quotes during fatal errors][lovecraft].
 The worthiness of Lovecraft